Graduate Program Director

 - Tieren Gao

-For a closer look at my research, take a look at the video links below:
+For a closer look at our research, take a look at the video links below:

 - Made of Star Stuff - PhD Student Justin Pearson, advised by Prof Takeuchi, discusses his thin film research.